avie-dev/twitter_space_schedule_picker/README.md

 # twitter_space_schedule_picker
-This picks up the twitter space schedules set by the accounts you folloe
+This picks up the twitter space schedules set by the accounts you follow.